cipher813/rl_navigation/report.md

 2. Double, which addresses the inherent overestimation of action values in the base case.
 Research from Hasselt's ["Deep Reinforcement Learning with Double Q-learning"](https://arxiv.org/abs/1509.06461)(Arxiv, 8 December 2015).  *Class inherits from Vanilla.*

 3. Prioritized Experience Replay, which replays important episodes more frequently to learn more efficiently.
+More frequently replay transitions with high expected learning progress as measured by the magnitude of their temporal-difference (TD) error.
 Research from Schaul's ["Prioritized Experience Replay"](https://arxiv.org/abs/1511.05952) (Arxiv, 25 February 2016) *Class inherits from Double.*

 4. Dueling, with a neural network architecture for model-free learning.
 The dueling network reprsents two separate estimators, one fo the state value function and the other for the state-dependent action advantage function.
 This generalizes learning across actions without imposing change to the underlying RL algorithm.
 Research from Wang's ["Dueling Network Architectures for Deep Reinforcement Learning"](https://arxiv.org/abs/1511.06581) (Arxiv, 5 April 2016) *Class inherits from Priority Replay.*